 - The reason (if any) that you are filing for divorce

-While the Petition is not long (typically less than five pages in length) it does contain a great deal of essential information.
-The district clerk for the county that you live in will receive the Petition, assign your case to a particular court and then collect whatever fees are necessary to file your case.
+While the Petition is not long (typically less than five pages in length), it does contain a great deal of essential information.
+The district clerk for the county you live in will receive the Petition, assign your case to a particular court and then collect whatever fees are necessary to file your lawsuit.

-Since your spouse will be the party who has to respond to your petition he or she will be the “respondent”- again, clever, right?
+Since your spouse will be the party who has to respond to your Petition, they will be the "respondent"- again, clever, right?
 You may be asking yourself how your spouse will come to find out about your wanting a divorce.

-Some spouses actually talk about filing for divorce prior to doing so, but the majority do not.
-It’s an uncomfortable subject (obviously) and many petitioners are not sure how their spouse will react.
+Some spouses talk about filing for divorce before doing so, but most do not.
+It's an uncomfortable subject (obviously), and many petitioners are not sure how their spouses will react.

-It is your responsibility as the petitioner to provide notice to your spouse of your having filed for divorce.
-If you do not provide notice and then show proof to the court of their having been provided notice your divorce cannot proceed.
-This can delay your case in the short-term.
+As the petitioner, it is your responsibility to provide notice to your spouse of your having filed for divorce.
+If you do not provide information and then show proof to the court of their having been provided notice, your divorce cannot proceed.
+This can delay your case in the short term.

-If you’ve hired an attorney you may be paying your attorney to do no work since no notice has been provided.
-In the event that your case sits in the court’s files for an extended period of time with no work having been done on it the judge can make a decision to toss your case out.
-This is known as a dismissal in court-talk.
+If you've hired an attorney, you may be paying your attorney to do no work since no notice has been provided.
+If your case sits in the court's files for an extended period with no work having been done on it, the judge can decide to toss your point out.
+This is known as a dismissal in court talk.

 How to provide notice to your spouse that you have filed for divorce

-There are multiple ways to serve notice to your spouse of your intent to divorce him or her.
+There are multiple ways to notify your spouse of your intent to divorce them.

 The most common is service by a court-appointed process server or law enforcement officer.
 You and your attorney will have hired a process server to collect the Petition from the court once it is filed.

-The process server or law enforcement officer then will go out to the location at which you’ve instructed him or her to serve your spouse.
-Once your spouse is served successfully the process server or law enforcement officer will fill out an affidavit to tell the judge when and where your spouse was served.
-The affidavit is then returned to the court for filing.
+The process server or law enforcement officer will then go out to the location where you've instructed them to serve your spouse.
+Once your spouse is served successfully, the process server or law enforcement officer will fill out an affidavit to tell the judge when and where your spouse was served.
+The testimony is then returned to the court for filing.

 Waiver of Citation

-The second most common method of providing notice to your spouse is to not actually serve him or her at all.
-Many spouses, if there are agreements in place on most all of the issues in your divorce, will waive their right to be personally served with the divorce Petition.
+The second most common method of providing notice to your spouse is not serving them at all.
+If there are agreements in place on almost all of the issues in your divorce, many spouses will waive their right to be personally served with the Divorce Petition.

-A Waiver of Citation will need to be completed and signed by your spouse and in exchange, you can have your Petition delivered to him or her by yourself or your attorney.
-This can save money, time and encourage settlement between yourself and your spouse.
+A Waiver of Citation will need to be completed and signed by your spouse, and in exchange, you can have your Petition delivered to them by yourself or your attorney.
+This can save money time and encourage settlement between yourself and your spouse.

 Service by Publication

-Less common methods of service will need to be approved by the judge after you have shown him or her that multiple attempts at personal service have come up with no results.
-In that case, a judge may allow you to provide notice to your spouse by publishing notice in a newspaper or other publication in your area.
+Less common service methods will need to be approved by the judge after you have shown them that multiple attempts at personal service have come up with no results.
+In that case, a judge may allow you to provide notice to your spouse by publishing information in a newspaper or other publication in your area.

-Finally, sending the Petition to your spouse at his or her last address via certified mail from the district clerk is another alternative method of service but, again, this is not common and can be difficult to have a court approve absent many, many failed attempts at personal service.
+Finally, sending the Petition to your spouse at their last address via certified mail from the district clerk is another alternative service method.
+Again, this is not common and can be challenging to have a court approve absent many, many failed attempts at personal service.

-Suppose, then, that you were successful your first attempt to providing your spouse notice of your having filed an Original Petition for Divorce.
-In that case, the clock begins to tick for him or her- your responsibility to do anything in the immediate future goes away.
+Suppose, then, that you were successful in your first attempt to provide your spouse notice of your having filed an Original Petition for Divorce.
+In that case, the clock begins to tick for them- your responsibility to do anything in the immediate future goes away.

-This sounds complex but for our purposes, you just need to remember that your spouse will have at least twenty days to file an Answer.
+This sounds complex, but you need to remember that your spouse will have at least twenty days to file an Answer for our purposes.

-If he or she does not meet this deadline, you have the chance to get a default judgment against him or her.
-This means you can come up with your own order, draft it, sign it and file it.
-Once sixty days has elapsed since your having filed the divorce you can show up to court with your paperwork and get a divorce without your spouse ever having made an appearance or filed an Answer.
+If they do not meet this deadline, you have the chance to get a default judgment against them.
+This means you can come up with your order, draft it, sign it and file it.
+Once sixty days have elapsed since you filed the divorce, you can show up to court with your paperwork and get a divorce without your spouse ever having made an appearance or filed an Answer.

 Temporary Orders- The middle stages of a divorce

-Tomorrow’s blog post will look into what occurs during the middle stages of a divorce- otherwise known as the Temporary Orders phase.
+Tomorrow's blog post will look into what occurs during the middle stages- otherwise known as the Temporary Orders phase.